cashvee/cashvee/README.md

 # hi there! 🧃✮

-## 📌 Welcome♡
+## 📌 intro/about-me ♡

-★ I do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development, design and STEM.
+★ I mostly do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development Design and STEM.

-★ I am also, a seasoned and experienced graphic designer & artist and continue to expand my expertise in the domain!
+★ I am also a seasoned and experienced graphic designer & artist and continue to expand my expertise in the domain!
+Besides that, I'm really into literary, visual & performing arts :)

 ## 🧷 Technologies & Tools